Policies

 • irrigation system.

-This policy is about Council's role in the control of Class 4 Gambling venues, which are those with non-casino electronic gambling machines, commonly known as ‘pokie machines’.
-These venues can include pubs, hotels, clubs (but not casinos).
+This policy is about Council's role in regulating class 4 gambling venues, which are those with non-casino electronic gambling machines, commonly known as 'pokie machines'.
+These venues can include pubs, hotels and clubs, but not casinos.

 Three-yearly review of this policy is required by the Gambling Act 2003.
-At its meeting on 22 July 2021, Council reviewed this policy and resolved to retain it with no changes.
+At its meeting on 26 June 2025, Council reviewed this policy and decided to continue it without amendment.

 Northland’s coast is in a current state of erosion.
 The aim of the Coastal Protection Works Policy is to make it easier for our community to understand what coastal protection works can be done, which ones Council will lead, which homeowners can lead, and when and how Council will help with landowner-led coastal protection works.